madjanorjedidiah/SCRAPING-REAL-ESTATES-LISTINGS/README.md

 This will help you have a visualisation of what is happening.

 ```
-until finished you should see data scraped into this table format.
+until finished you should see data scraped into this table column format.
 ```

 property   beds     showers     garages      area          description     price     currency  rent_period  url   address